 - 1. Pre-operative assessment for each anesthetic - 2.
 The anesthesia record for each anesthetic - 3.
 Post-operative note for each anesthetic - 4.
 All anesthesia charge forms for each anesthetic (if applicable) - 5.
 All pharmacy and special charge forms for each anesthetic - 6.
 When indicated, incident reports - 7.
-Clinical Experience Record (Typhon) within 7 days of clinical experience - 8.
+Clinical Experience Record (Typhon) by the tenth of the month following completion of any one month - 8.
 Registration forms at the University each semester - 9.
-If receiving financial aid, forms must be completed as outlined by regulation. - 10.
+If receiving financial aid, forms that must be completed as outlined by regulation. - 10.
 Continuous Quality Improvement (CQI) forms, if required by the affiliate's anesthesiology department - 11.
 Clinical partner credentialing forms